Congratulations! He’s popped the question, you’ve said yes!

-Bonus Tip: From my good friend Sarah B. – Get an inexpensive fake wedding ring set (I’ve seen some lovely fake rings at Walmart for $10 or less) and wear that while traveling instead of your real engagement and/or wedding ring…..while theft at an all-inclusive is extremely rare there have been many reports of women losing their rings while swimming in the pool or ocean as the cold water makes your fingers shrink.
+Bonus Tip: From my good friend Sarah B. – Get an inexpensive fake wedding ring set (I’ve seen some lovely Check Pricesfake wedding rings for $20 or less) and wear that while traveling instead of your real engagement and/or wedding ring…..while theft at an all-inclusive is extremely rare there have been many reports of women losing their rings while swimming in the pool or ocean as the cold water makes your fingers shrink.
 As another good friend (Alma) says, “If you love it, leave it at home“.